joshgerdes/jekyll-uno/_drafts/how-to-setup-fslogix-profiles-for-azure-virtual-desktop-copy.md

 ### DeleteUserAppContainersOnLogoff

 Back in March 2019, there were issues with slow server performance, caused by numerous Windows Firewall Rules getting created on user login.
-A patch was released, however, to enable this 'fix' a registry key needs to be set.
+A patch was released, however, to enable this '_fix_' a registry key needs to be set.
 You could eventually run into host performance/hang issues if this key is not configured.
 See: [https://support.microsoft.com/en-us/help/4490481](https://support.microsoft.com/en-us/help/4490481 "https://support.microsoft.com/en-us/help/4490481")

  1. On a server with the Group Policy Management Console is installed for managing your Azure Virtual Desktop farm, **open** the **Group Policy Management Console**.
  2. **Expand** your **domain** and **Group Policy Objects**.